 Medical Withdrawal or Detox

 Medical withdrawal, typically referred to as "detoxification" or "detox," is a comprehensive, medically managed approach used to transition a patient from physical dependence to abstinence.
-Alcohol and various drugs of abuse can differ in their effects; so too does the withdrawal from these drugs.
-Often, the idea of detox can produce anxiety and fear, creating a barrier to recovery.
-The Farley Center recognizes the need for a safe, comfortable withdrawal process by providing a physician-driven, medically monitored detoxification that includes an interdisciplinary staff of physicians, nurses, and counselors.
+As alcohol and drugs differ in their effects; so too does the withdrawal from these substances.
+Farley Center recognizes the need for a safe and comfortable withdrawal process by providing a physician-driven, medically monitored detoxification that includes an interdisciplinary staff of physicians, nurses, and counselors.
 Our team is trained in a variety of protocols that allows for a customized detoxification based on dependance and medical history.
 There is an appropriate mix of direct patient contact, review of records, daily treatment check-in, and 24-hour coverage by a medical staff.

 Detoxification services can be accessed as an individual treatment if deemed appropriate with a coordination of care or can be bundled with The Farley Center's primary or extended-care treatments.